bodrick/awesome/README.md

 ## OCaml

 *   [semgrep/semgrep](https://github.com/semgrep/semgrep) - Lightweight static analysis for many languages.
 Find bug variants with patterns that look like source code.

-## SurrealQL

-*   [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
-Linux, MacOS, and Windows.

 ## Vala